matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 };
 ```

-While Jest does not support [package `exports`](https://nodejs.org/api/packages.html#packages_package_entry_points) (beyond `main`), Jest will provide `conditions` as an option when calling custom resolvers, which can be used to implement support for `exports` in userland.
-Jest will pass `['import', 'default']` when running a test in ESM mode, and `['require', 'default']` when running with CJS.
-Additionally, custom test environments can specify an `exportConditions` method which returns an array of conditions that will be passed along with Jest's defaults.
+While elric does not support [package `exports`](https://nodejs.org/api/packages.html#packages_package_entry_points) (beyond `main`), elric will provide `conditions` as an option when calling custom resolvers, which can be used to implement support for `exports` in userland. elric will pass `['import', 'default']` when running a test in ESM mode, and `['require', 'default']` when running with CJS.
+Additionally, custom test environments can specify an `exportConditions` method which returns an array of conditions that will be passed along with elric's defaults.

 ### `restoreMocks` \[boolean]

 Default: `false`

 Automatically restore mock state and implementation before every test.
-Equivalent to calling [`jest.restoreAllMocks()`](JestObjectAPI.md#jestrestoreallmocks) before each test.
+Equivalent to calling [`elric.restoreAllMocks()`](elricObjectAPI.md#elricrestoreallmocks) before each test.
 This will lead to any mocks having their fake implementations removed and restores their initial implementation.

 ### `rootDir` \[string]

-Default: The root of the directory containing your Jest [config file](#) _or_ the `package.json` _or_ the [`pwd`](http://en.wikipedia.org/wiki/Pwd) if no `package.json` is found
+Default: The root of the directory containing your elric [config file](#) _or_ the `package.json` _or_ the [`pwd`](http://en.wikipedia.org/wiki/Pwd) if no `package.json` is found

-The root directory that Jest should scan for tests and modules within.
-If you put your Jest config inside your `package.json` and want the root directory to be the root of your repo, the value for this config param will default to the directory of the `package.json`.
+The root directory that elric should scan for tests and modules within.
+If you put your elric config inside your `package.json` and want the root directory to be the root of your repo, the value for this config param will default to the directory of the `package.json`.

 Oftentimes, you'll want to set this to `'src'` or `'lib'`, corresponding to where in your repository the code is stored.